DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 4. Create a custom claim named "identity"

-   To be able to use ODM rest-api using password flow using email as user identifier and the client-credentials flow using client_id as user identifier, we need to create a new claim named "identity" that will take the relevant value according to the flow:
+   To allow ODM rest-api to use the password flow with email as user identifier and the client-credentials flow with client_id as user identifier, we need to create a new claim named "identity" that will take the relevant value according to the flow:

    In **Azure Active Directory** / **Enterprise applications**, select **ODM Application**, and in **Manage / Single sign-on**: